-Catit Hooded Cat Litter Tray - While British Shorthairs love company and being around their human parents, they do like privacy when they go to the loo!
-This hooded cat litter tray by Catit will provide a private space to do their business and is also generously proportioned so they should have plenty of room to manoeuvre in and out.
+While British Shorthairs love company and being around their human parents, they do like privacy when they go to the loo!
+Our Lords and Labradors Cat Washrooms will provide a private space to do their business.
 The breed can grow quite large; they are naturally round with a broad chest so make sure you choose a litter tray large enough for them.

-Cosy Cat Bed - There are a number of options when it comes to cat beds.
+There are a number of options when it comes to cat beds.
 We all know cats can be stubborn and once they find their favourite spot to sleep, no amount of coaxing will get them to sleep elsewhere.
 It’s best to see what kind of thing they like to sleep on and go from there.
-Our office cat, Marmeduke the British Shorthair, loves both his Cat Chesterfield, complete with cosy sherpa cushion, and his velvet cat bed.
-Yours may prefer a cosy cat cave where they can snuggle down in peace and quiet.
 Shop our full range and choose your favourite - there is a bed to suit every cat and every interior decor too!

 We tend to suggest a mix of dry food and wet for all cats.
 The dry food helps clean their teeth whilst the wet helps to keep them hydrated - cats naturally don’t tend to drink vast amounts of water.
 Keep a bowl of dry food down all day for grazing along with fresh water and then feed a meal or two of wet food; one in the morning and one in the afternoon.
 Every cat is a little different and finding the right food for your particular cat will come with time and advice form your vet if needed.